-Choosing the best flowering trees for New Mexico involves selecting species that thrive in dry soil while providing vibrant colors.
-Options like the Desert Willow and Chitalpa offer stunning blooms and resilience in arid conditions.
+Choosing the best flowering trees for New Mexico involves selecting species that thrive in dry soil and provide vibrant colors.
+Options like the Desert Willow and Chitalpa not only beautify landscapes but also adapt well to arid conditions.

 |---|---|